BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Inference Details on SMDM 1B

 \section{Inference Details on SMDM 1B}

-For inference without remaksing, following the setting in SMDM and LLaDA \citep{nie2025large}, we use the confidence based strategy as shown in \Cref{alg:confidence_inference}.
-Every iteration we choose the top-$k$ positions where the model have the largest confidence and demask these positions.
-For inference with remasking, we use the dynamic self-correction inference method in \Cref{alg:dsc_inference} for both BackPlay framework and the joint optimization models.
-Details are summarized in \Cref{tab:smdm_infer}.
+For inference without remasking, following the setting in SMDM and LLaDA \citep{nie2025large}, we use the confidence-based strategy shown in \Cref{alg:confidence_inference}: at each iteration, the top-$k$ masked positions with the highest predicted confidence are demasked.
+For inference with remasking, both BackPlay and the joint-training control use the conservative adaptive remasking procedure in \Cref{alg:dsc_inference}.
+Hyperparameters are summarized in \Cref{tab:smdm_infer}.